John Brunner (author)

 John Kilian Houston Brunner (24 September 1934 – 25 August 1995) was a British author of science fiction novels and stories.
-His 1968 novel Stand on Zanzibar, about an overpopulated world, won the 1969 Hugo Award for best science fiction novel and the BSFA award the same year.
-The Jagged Orbit won the BSFA award in 1970.
+His 1968 novel Stand on Zanzibar, about an overpopulated world, won the 1969 Hugo Award for best science fiction novel and the BSFA Award the same year.
+The Jagged Orbit won the BSFA Award in 1970.
+His first novel, Galactic Storm, was written under the pen-name Gill Hunt when he was seventeen.
+He did not start writing full-time until 1958, some years after his military service.

 Life

 Brunner was born in 1934 in Preston Crowmarsh, near Wallingford in Oxfordshire, and went to school at St Andrew's Prep School, Pangbourne.
 He did his upper studies at Cheltenham College.
-He wrote his first novel, Galactic Storm, at 17, and published it under the pen-name Gill Hunt.
-He did not start writing full-time until 1958, some years after his military service.

 He served as an officer in the Royal Air Force from 1953 to 1955.
 He married Marjorie Rosamond Sauer on 12 July 1958.

 Brunner had an uneasy relationship with British new wave writers, who often considered him too American in his settings and themes.
 He attempted to shift to a more mainstream readership in the early 1980s, without success.
 Before his death, most of his books had fallen out of print.
-Brunner accused publishers of a conspiracy against him, although he was known to be difficult to deal with (his wife, Marjorie Brunner, had handled his publishing relations before she died).
+Brunner accused publishers of a conspiracy against him, although he was known to be difficult to deal with.
+His wife, Marjorie Brunner, had handled his publishing relations before she died.

 Brunner's health began to decline in the 1980s and worsened with the death of his wife in 1986.
 He remarried, to Li Yi Tan, on 27 September 1991.
 He died of a heart attack in Glasgow on 25 August 1995, while attending the World Science Fiction Convention there.